feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 ## React `FeatureAppContainer`

+The React `FeatureAppContainer` allows the integrator to bundle Feature Apps instead of loading them from a remote location.

+### `featureAppDefinition`

-With the React `FeatureAppContainer` a Feature App can be rendered by directly providing its Feature App definition:
+A Feature App can be rendered by directly providing its `featureAppDefinition`:

 ```js
 import {FeatureAppContainer} from '@feature-hub/react';